Irina-Kasatkina/wine-master/README.md

 python main.py
 ```

-In addition, the main.py program can accept command-line options to set paths to files with information about wines and advertising actions:
+In addition, the main.py program can accept command-line options to set paths to files with information about wines and advertising actions:<br>
--w filename - to set the path to the wines data file,
+`-w filepath` - to set the path to the wines data file,<br>
--a filename - to set the path to a file with advertising actions data.
+`-a filepath` - to set the path to a file with advertising actions data.

 For example, for the files `data1/wines1.xlsx` and `data2/actions2.xlsx`, the site is runned with the command:
 ```